 - Salt and freshly ground pepper Add to list

-Cook the pasta in boiling, salted water until al dente.
-Drain and keep warm while you prepare the sauce.
+Cook pasta in boiling, salted water until al dente.
+Drain and keep warm while preparing the sauce.

-Heat the olive oil in a large sauté pan over medium heat and cook the prawns with the thyme, fennel and garlic for 3 to 4 minutes, or until the prawns are just opaque through.
+Heat oil in a large sauté pan over medium heat.
+Cook prawns with thyme, fennel and garlic for 3 to 4 minutes, or until prawns are just opaque.

-Remove the prawns and pour the wine and stock or broth into the pan.
-Turn the heat to medium-high and cook to reduce by half.
-Stir in the cold butter, 1 pat at a time.
-Turn the heat to low.
-Adjust the seasoning with salt and pepper.
+Remove prawns and pour wine and stock or juice into the pan.
+Increase heat to medium-high and cook to reduce by half.
+Turn the heat to low and stir in cold butter, 1 pat at a time.
+Adjust seasoning with salt and pepper.

-Lightly toss the pasta with the wine sauce and prawns and heat gently.
+Lightly toss pasta with wine sauce and prawns; heat gently.
 Serve garnished with fresh herb sprigs.

 Recipe by, PCC Chef